Cooperative education: Cooperative education benefits

 For the Canadian Post-Secondary Student, it is considered to be a benefit to add a co-operative work term to an undergraduate degree.

+Studies at the University of Ottawa

-Jeela Jones, representing the University of Ottawa, completed a qualitative study on students' co-operative work experience.
+Jeela Jones completed a qualitative study on students' co-operative work experience.
 She states that bringing theoretical concepts out of the classroom and into a related vocational workplace can produce educational benefits.
 She researched the concept of Connected Learning in co-operative work terms, which is a learning approach where learners gain knowledge through connecting with people and things, while feeling safe in their environments, they can develop themselves.
-Jeela Jones explained the results of her study emphasizing the importance of relationships with supervisors as mentors, who pushed learners beyond their comfort zones.
+Jones explained the results of her study emphasizing the importance of relationships with supervisors as mentors, who pushed learners beyond their comfort zones.
 Many students interviewed for this study commented that despite many challenges that were faced in their co-op experience, that it was a worthwhile experience that allowed them to build new skills, meet new industry connections and become increasingly motivated, self-confident and career-oriented.

+Studies at the University of Toronto

+A study carried out by Tsang and others examined the effects of cooperative learning in a science class teaching quantitative reasoning skills.
+The researchers suggest carefully designing tasks to prevent one student from overly relying on another team member.
+The study found that cooperative learning enables freshmen and sophomores to better apply the quantitative skills they have to new problems.
+Additionally, students express a preference for the cooperative setting over the individual setting.